ZOOM ON THE EFG METHOD

 The EFG method, also known as melt pulling, growth pot or simply CZ, is a single crystal growing technology with which pure single crystal materials can be synthesised.

-The process was developed in 1918 by Jan Czochrolski from Poland.
+The process was developed in 1918 by the Pole Jan Czochrolski.

-A purified melt of a certain material (e.g. sapphire crystals) is placed in a crucible.
-From the top, a seed (inoculation) oriented and fixed to a slowly rotating metal rod is plunged into the melt, which is then slowly pulled up again, while the melt solidifies at the forming interface due to overcooling.
-By varying and decreasing the speed and temperature the crystal grows.
+A purified melt of a certain material (sapphire crystals, for example) is placed in a crucible.
+From the top, a seed (inoculation) oriented and attached to a slowly rotating metal rod is plunged into the melt, which is then slowly withdrawn upwards again, while the melt solidifies at the forming interface following overcooling.
+By varying and decreasing the speed and temperature, the crystal grows.

-The Stepanov process is a modified CZ process, known in the USA as EFG method (edge-defined film-fed growth).
-In this technique, a mask is placed on the surface or a matrix is placed in the melt.
-Special shapes include sapphire strips (substrates for integrated circuits), sapphire single crystals with a predetermined cross-section and sapphire tubes (lasers, high-pressure lamps na).
+The Stepanov process is a modified CZ process, known in the USA as EFG (edge-defined film-fed growth).
+In this technique, a mask is applied to the surface, or a matrix is placed in the melt.
+Special shapes include sapphire strips (substrates for integrated circuits), sapphire single crystals with a predetermined cross-section and sapphire tubes (lasers, high-pressure lamps, etc.).